Zjx402/Kea2/README.md

 Kea2, released as a Python library, currently works with:
 - [unittest](https://docs.python.org/3/library/unittest.html) as the testing framework;
 - [uiautomator2](https://github.com/openatx/uiautomator2) as the UI test driver;
-- [Fastbot](https://github.com/bytedance/Fastbot_Android) as the backend automated GUI testing tool.
+- [Fastbot](https://github.com/bytedance/Fastbot_Android) as the backend automated UI testing tool.

 In the future, Kea2 will be extended to support
 - [pytest](https://docs.pytest.org/en/stable/)